business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Visit Site

 Samsara is our choice for companies that target sustainability and want to move to a greener fleet over time.
-As a fleet management system, it’s featured-packed and performs very well at important tasks like reducing fuel costs and improving driver safety very well.
-The platform is scalable meaning that you can add as many vehicles and assets to the system as you need.
-And, if you need help, the company provides 24/7 live support.
+As a fleet management system, it’s featured-packed and performs very well at important tasks like reducing fuel costs and improving driver safety.
+The platform is scalable, meaning that you can add as many vehicles and assets to the system as you need.
+If you need help, the company provides 24/7 live support.

-Like the Verizon Connect system, you can monitor EV and hybrid vehicles from the manager dashboard together with all your other vehicles.
-What stood out for us about this system though was how the platform helps companies decide which of their existing ICE vehicles they should replace with EVs or hybrids.
+We like how you can monitor all of your vehicles, including EVs and hybrids, from the manager dashboard.
+What stood out for us about this system though was how the platform helps companies decide which of their existing internal combustion engine vehicles they should replace with EVs or hybrids.
 Set your own transition criteria on which Samsara bases its advice, like maximum lifetime mileage to average daily driving range.

-Samsara has the quickest standard refresh rates of all the systems we reviewed sending location and telematics information back every second.
-The company’s dual-facing dashcam are AI-enabled and record what happens on the road and in the cab.
+Samsara has the quickest standard refresh rates of all the systems we reviewed — sending location and telematics information back every second.
+The company’s dual-facing dashcams are 1080p high definition (HD) and AI-enabled and record what happens on the road and in the cab.
 You can even connect to a camera live on your manager dashboard to view live footage.

 Visit Site